sdxiang/sdxiang.github.io/_pages/cv.md

 In preparation
 ======
 * Sidney Xiang, Daniel Romero, and Misha Teplitskiy.
-"Peer evaluation of interdisciplinary research in scientific publishing".
+"Scope narrowly, cite widely: Evaluations of research vary with interdisciplinarity of topic and knowledge-base".

 <!-- Publications
 ======